HyeonjeongHa/hyeonjeongha.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Awarded the **Capital One Illinois Center for Generative AI Safety, Knowledge Systems, and Cyber Security (ASKS) Fellowship Program**!
 - *2025.05*: &nbsp;🎉🎉 One paper accepted to **ACL 2025**
 - *2025.01*: &nbsp;🎉🎉 Excited to start Machine Learning Research Internship at **Apple** from Summer 2025!
 - *2024.08*: &nbsp;🤘🤘 Excited to start my Ph.D. program at **UIUC**!